zalando/problem/README.md

     .registerModule(new ProblemModule().withStackTraces());
 ```

-After enabling stacktraces all problems will contain a `stacktrace` property:
+After enabling stack traces all problems will contain a `stacktrace` property:

 ```json
 {